 The card that Alex (Vera Farmiga) is so impressed by (that Ryan Bingham has) is the American Airlines invitation-only Concierge Key.
 After the film was completed, Jason Reitman was invited into the program.
 Started in 2007, it helps members arrange for reservation changes, upgrades, and even airport meetings.
 It is sent to selected customers, and since it is not advertised, some travelers consider it a rumor.

 When Alex is at the Atlanta airport she asks Ryan if he knows a good place for ribs.
 Ryan tells her to go to Fat Matt's - a real rib shack on Piedmont Avenue.
-Director Ivan Reitman is a big fan of the restaurant.
+Director Jason Reitman is a big fan of the restaurant.
 In return owners Matt and Kelly Harper presented Reitman with a card entitling him to a "lifetime of ribs."

 Jason Reitman began writing the screenplay in 2002 when the economy was booming and planned to make it as his first feature.
 The opportunity to make Thank You for Smoking (2005) and Juno (2007) presented themselves and he put this off until this year, meanwhile America plummeted into an economic recession.
 He said the film's tone changed completely in response to the real world crisis and works much better now as a topical piece than it would have a decade ago, the delays in its realization being fortuitous.